renewablefunding/huckleberry/README.md

 ---

 #### Fix List
-* Log parsing currently return duplicates if there is more than one "Started" before a "Completed" is found

 #### Feature List
-* Specs to test the new log parsing that includes related logs
-* **Determine what information is needed from each logfile.**
 * Create parsing for logs other than panda production.
 Using prod_log_parse as template.

 #### Done List
+* ~~Determine what information is needed from each logfile.~~
+* ~~Log parsing currently return duplicates if there is more than one "Started" before a "Completed" is found~~
 * ~~make `gem 'huckleberry', :git => 'git@github.com:projectdx/huckleberry.git'` work~~
 * ~~allow for `require "huckleberry"` rather than `require_relative`~~
 * ~~use yml files to allow for setups~~